Huawei's EMUI 9.1 is set to head to 49 more devices - 9to5Google

 Originally posted on Chinese social networking site Weibo (via XDA-Developers), Huawei confirmed the 49 handset list that will receive the EMUI 9.1 update.
 We have already seen the Mate 20, Mate 20 Pro, Mate 20X, and the Mate 20 RS receive a beta build of EMUI 9.1, while both the P30 Pro and P30 have the full-fat version pre-installed already.

+[Update 26/06]: The EMUI 9.1 update is now rolling out to P20 Lite and Mate 20 devices.
+Multiple reports on Reddit are confirming that you can head to the HiCare app in the UK, Germany and more to download the OTA.
+Expect more OTA notifications to appear globally over the coming days.

 [Update 06/24]: We now have confirmation and a release timeline for when Huawei devices will get the full-fat EMUI 9.1 software release (via Reddit).
 First up is the Mate 20 line which is getting the update in June — which doesn’t give Huawei much time to push the OTA.
 Closely followed in July with the P20 and P20 Pro getting the update alongside the Mate 10 and Mate 9 series.
-The final device to get EMUI 9.1 will be the P10 series in August.
+The final handset to get EMUI 9.1 will be the P10 series in August — tablets notwithstanding.

 We’ve already seen a few devices get the update, so the release schedule is a little bit behind the times with regard to certain devices.
 If you have the P20 Lite or any Mate 20 device, you may have already seen the 3.34GB update rolling out.